What services does the UF Counseling and Wellness Center (CWC) Provide?

 Are counseling sessions confidential?

-All aspects of your participation in counseling at the Counseling and Wellness Center are confidential by state law.
+All aspects of your participation in counseling at the Counseling and Wellness Center are private and confidential in accordance with state and federal laws including HIPAA.
 The CWC operates as a single entity, which means that counselors, psychologists, and psychiatric providers within the CWC may share your information in order to consult with each other in order to provide you the most effective services.
 No information may be released to anyone outside of the CWC without your written permission; however, your counselor is required to report disclosed information to the appropriate authorities when:

 - Serious and foreseeable harm to you or others is evident